cityTesting/citytesting.github.io/_posts/2022-02-22-maven-integration-tests.md

 - mvn integration-test → Unit and integration tests will be executed
 - mvn test → Unit tests will be executed
 - mvn package → Unit tests will be executed
-- mvn install → Compile tests but they are not executed.
+- mvn install → Unit and integration tests will be executed.

 In case that we want to use maven-failsafe-plugin we need to do this to include the integration tests: